 I am an avid reader of your emails.
-Reading your email forms a mandatory part of my reading list.
-(Business Week, Economist, FT, Wall Street Journal, and the Quran- it's not all that bad 🙂
+Reading your email,forms a mandatory part of my reading list, which also includes Business Week, Economist, FT, Wall Street Journal, and the Quran.

-Alas, my search was drawing to an end, when I thought, "Why don't I go straight to the source?
+Alas, my search was ending, when I thought, "Why don't I go straight to the source?
 Why don't I just contact McKinsey?"
 Whom to contact?
 The report was co-authored by a McKinsey partner who is based in the UAE.

-So I contacted the McKinsey Director for Middle-East offices (He is the most senior fellow I could find -- my strategy was to start from the top).
-He consequently got me in touch with a Director, who, after understanding why I needed the report, consequently posted a hard copy of the report from the Middle-East to Europe.
+I contacted the McKinsey Director for Middle East offices (He is the most senior fellow I could find -- my strategy was to start from the top).
+He consequently got me in touch with a Director, who, after understanding why I needed the report, consequently posted a hard copy of the report from the Middle East to Europe.

 I have consequently been invited for an interview.
-I am now utilising your online materials to prepare.
+I am now utilizing your online materials to prepare.
 I have three months to crack the case!

 As to my progression, I shall keep you posted.

-The objective of this email was to simply highlight that there are a number of alternatives to securing an interview.
+The objective of this email was to simply highlight that there are several alternatives to securing an interview.

-This is a great example of how McKinsey works.
+This is a great example of how the management consulting interview process works.
 The business of consulting is very much a relationship business.
-There are two ways to get an interview with McKinsey, even if it's only for a McKinsey internship:
+There are two ways to get an interview with a management consulting firm.

 1) On campus / Send in your Application - Recruiting

-2) Use networking or relationship building to have someone within McKinsey get you an interview.
+2) Use networking or relationship building to have someone within the firm to get you an interview.

 The story above is an example of #2.
-Now granted this particular story is very unique, and difficult to replicate, but the underlying principles can be replicated.
+Now granted this story is unique, and difficult to replicate, but the underlying principles can be replicated.

 Here's the principle:

-Meet as many people who work in McKinsey or any firm you are trying to get into, and eventually good things happen.
+Meet as many people who work in the management consulting firm you are trying to get into, and eventually good things happen.

-Actually I had a very similar story to how I got my interview with McKinsey.
+I have a very similar story to how I got my interview with McKinsey.